+ABSTRACT

-ARTICLE INFO ABSTRACT Received: 🕮 November 16, 2020 In the paper analyzed the movement of red blood cells through blood channels while Published: 🕮 November 24, 2020 taking into account the effects of external electromagnetic fields on them.
+In the paper analyzed the movement of red blood cells through blood channels while considering the effects of external electromagnetic fields on them.
 It is shown that the external variables of EM fields strongly affect the internal structure of red blood cells up to their destruction.

-Citation: SO Gladkov.
-On the Effect of The Variable Electromagnetic Field on Keywords: Red Blood Cells; Variable Electromagnetic Fields; Hydrodynamic Current
+Keywords: Red Blood Cells; Variable Electromagnetic Fields; Hydrodynamic Current